ShootrNetwork/shootrnetwork.github.io/_posts/2016-5-20-swift02-Enums.md

 ## Enums in structs

-One step further, let's put our enum inside a struct so we can have a really usefull objects.
+One step further, let's put our enum inside a struct so we can have a really usefull object.

 {% highlight swift %}
 	struct Character {